VoidGamingRED/Sprunki-Voideds_Dominion/README.md

 ### **You can download the game in the releases here: https://github.com/VoidGamingRED/Sprunki-Voideds_Dominion/releases**

 ## Description
 Voided has become the antagonist in this universe.
 What will he do to it?
 Find out now by playing Sprunki - Voided's Dominion now!
-Thank you to Marshy who made the horror designs, Astarinx who made the polo template, and YOU FOR PLAYING!
+Thank you to Marshy who made the horror designs, Moboy who made some of the animations, Astarinx who made the polo template, and YOU FOR PLAYING!

 # Social Links